Twin Cities Hiawatha: Two Hiawathas

 From January 21, 1939, the Twin Cities Hiawatha became two trains: the Morning Hiawatha (trains 5 and 6), and the Afternoon Hiawatha (trains 100 and 101).
 With the delivery of the 1939 trainsets, the original 1935 Hiawatha equipment was reassigned to the Chicago to Omaha/Sioux City route where it ran as the Midwest Hiawatha.
 Another train, The North Woods Hiawatha, ran with older cars from earlier series also.

 In June 1941 the two afternoon trains were scheduled for six hours fifteen minutes between Chicago and St. Paul and another half hour to Minneapolis; the eastward morning train took five minutes more, and the westward made more stops and was scheduled for eight hours fifteen minutes to Minneapolis.

 Two sets of passenger diesel locomotives appeared in 1941: a back to back pair of Alco/GE DL-107 locomotives, the #14, and a back to back pair of EMD E-6, the #15.
 The Twin Cities Hiawatha was partially equipped in May 1942 with coaches, two diners, and two 'Tip Top Tap' cars which ran with the 1939 Beaver Tails and parlors.
 Older series of cars were modified with skirting to run with the newer consists.
 During the following War years, the trains had as many as 15 cars, and one of the 1942 cars painted in patriotic red, white & blue proclaiming "Buy War Bonds".
-Trains were so full that people had to sit on suitcases or stand in aisles.
+Labor day 1942 trains were so full that people had to sit on suitcases or stand in aisles.
+One train had 625 passengers in ten cars and three parlor cars.

 In 1947–1948 the Milwaukee Road again re-equipped its major passenger routes with new lightweight cars.
 The new Morning Hiawatha and Afternoon Hiawatha were inaugurated with diesel-powered trains designed by Brooks Stevens.
 The new trains included the Skytop parlor observation cars.
 These four cars had a drawing room and swiveling parlor seats, and at the rear there was a lounge area with an expanse of windows.
 (One of these cars, #186 Cedar Rapids has been restored and is owned by a Minneapolis-based organization that operates the Milwaukee Road 261 steam locomotive.)
 The new trains made their debut on May 29, 1948, the thirteenth anniversary of the first Hiawatha.